Is Your SaaS Business a Good Fit to Become a Payment Facilitator?

 So...WTH is a Payment Facilitator?

 Stepping up to the plate and gaining popularity is the idea of becoming a payment facilitator.
 Sure, this promises payments revenue and greater control of the user experience, but what is payment facilitation and is it a fit for your SaaS model?
-Great questions indeed - this is where a dynamic payment technology cloud will be key to your strategic growth and the overall success of your business.
+Great questions indeed - this is where a dynamic solution and partner with deep payments and technology expertise will be key to your success.

-In becoming a payment facilitator, SaaS companies are able to offer payment services to their client base, otherwise known as their sub-merchants.
+By becoming a payment facilitator, SaaS companies are able to offer payment processing services to their customer base, otherwise known as merchants.
 As an example, think of a SaaS platform catering to childcare center management.
 The solution serves all aspects of running and operating a childcare center - from managing parent/student information (CRM), to scheduling, payments and more.
 A payment facilitator operates as a master merchant so that new childcare centers can sign-up, add their banking information and be ready to do business in a matter of minutes.

 Applying to open a merchant account has historically required an in-depth and lengthy process which could take days, even weeks to get a customer on a specific platform up and running to accept payments.
-With the help of payment facilitation innovators like Payrix, SaaS platforms can easily submit new clients and gain approval for boarding almost instantly.
-This model is what powerhouse brands like GoFundMe, AirBnB, Uber and Lyft have used to scale.
+With the help of embedded payment innovators like Payrix, SaaS platforms can easily submit new clients and gain approval for boarding almost instantly.

-Software developers often start out wanting to create their own processes and turn to complex payment facilitation models that require heavy app development, come with significant risk and at a high cost.
-This can be a slippery slope for SaaS providers, who stumble on countless hurdles like resources limitations and a lack of payments expertise.
-Let me address the top challenges developers face when becoming a payment facilitator:
+Software providers often start out wanting to create their own processes and turn to complex payment facilitation models that require heavy development, come with significant risk and at a high cost.
+This can be a slippery slope for SaaS providers, who stumble on countless hurdles like resource limitations and a lack of payments know-how.
+Let’s take a look at a few of these challenges:

 Resources & Labor

-Developing and implementing a payment platform requires a considerable amount of resources and labor, as it creates a heavy drain on the software developers and the company’s overall bottom line.
-Building a complete system is a lot like assembling a piece of furniture from Ikea - it is time consuming, takes a lot of effort and you often won't realize you missed a step until it’s too late to recover.
+Developing and implementing an embedded payments solution requires a considerable amount of resources and labor, as it creates a heavy drain on developers and the company’s overall bottom line.
+Building a complete system is a lot like assembling a piece of furniture from Ikea - it is time-consuming, takes a lot of effort and you often won't realize you missed a step until it’s too late to recover.

-There’s no denying the risk that comes with becoming a payment facilitator.
-The complex payments arena combined with the ever-evolving fraudster landscape makes hiring an in-house risk team not only a best practice, but a requirement.
-Having people who truly understand compliance-related issues in place is imperative to financial and reputational risk mitigation.
+There’s no denying the inherent risk that comes with becoming a payment facilitator.
+The complex payments arena combined with the ever-evolving fraudster landscape makes hiring an in-house risk team not only a best practice but a requirement.
+Having practitioners who truly understand compliance-related issues in place is critical to financial and reputational risk mitigation.

-As I’ve hinted, it is a costly undertaking - hard costs beyond headcount can start at upwards of six-figures and in some cases even more.
-Staffing teams to support payments operations is a major investment on it’s own, considering you’d be hiring an entire risk and compliance team, as well as customer support team.
+Becoming a payment facilitator is a costly undertaking - hard costs beyond headcount can start at upwards of six-figures and in some cases even more.
+Staffing teams to support payments operations is a major investment on its own, considering you’d be hiring an entire risk and compliance team, as well as a customer support team.

-Not only are abundant resources needed to support a payment system, there’s a chance the solution isn’t equipped to scale along with your business.
+Not only are abundant resources needed to support a payment system, but there’s also a chance the solution isn’t equipped to scale along with your business.
 SaaS providers can beta a small segment, known as "proof of concept" clients before investing in new products to enhance their platform.
-The challenge with this type of "growth" model is that it makes scaling a payments segment inherently difficult.
+The challenge with this type of "growth" model is that it makes scaling a payments segment challenging and overly complex.

 Most SaaS businesses start with payment platforms that cater to smaller companies, then transition to a new one when they're in a position to scale up.
-This will often duplicate efforts and cause unnecessary friction for existing customers.
-Selecting a platform that caters to large companies on the other hand, demands a significant upfront investment.
-With this, you can easily overextend financially while trying to grow the business.
+This will often duplicate efforts and cause unnecessary friction for your existing customers.
+Selecting a platform designed for large companies, on the other hand, demands a significant upfront investment.
+With this, you can easily overextend financially while trying to grow your business.

 A Solution to Grow With You

-Payrix believes in letting SaaS businesses focus on what they know best.
-The platform is fully customizable - enable only what you need and disregard what you don’t.
-With a dynamic solution in place, you can scale at your own pace without worrying about the ever-changing payments landscape.
+At Payrix, we believe in empowering our clients to focus on what they do best.
+The platform is highly customizable - enable only what you need and disregard what you don’t.
+With a dynamic solution like ours in place, you can scale at your own pace without worrying about the ever-evolving needs of your customers.